- Guide Map

 Because of this, the Magic Kingdom has featured vintage, steam-powered trains since its opening in 1971.
 One of the first things visitors to the Magic Kingdom see as they approach the park is the Main Street Railroad Station -- and one of the first sounds they hear is likely a train's steam whistle.

-You can board the Walt Disney World Railroad at any of its three stations: the main station on Main Street, U.S.A.; the station in Frontierland; and the one in Mickeys Toontown Fair.
+You can board the Walt Disney World Railroad at any of its three stations: the main station on Main Street, U.S.A.; the station in Frontierland; and the one in Storybook Circus in Fantasyland.
 You can also depart at any of these stations, or stay on board for the full 1.5-mile grand-circle tour, which takes about 20 minutes.
 A recorded narration describes the sights you're seeing as you make the circuit around the park at a leisurely, 10-12 mph pace.

 Main Street Station -- When you walk into the Magic Kingdom, you walk through a tunnel -- in the center there are stairs that lead you up to the railway platform.